yichenglin726/HW3a/README.md

 pip install -r requirements.txt
 ```

+## Usage

+'''bash
+streamlit run main.py
+'''

+UI interface will be hosted on `http://localhost:8501`

 ## Target

 Create an artificial intelligence that searches in which table in the given pdf files has the desired information.